Hello everyone!

 @(represents the root domain, e.g.,yourdomain.com.br) - Content (IPv4): the static IP of your VM in Azure

-- Proxy: activate the orange icon, which enables Cloudflare's CDN and DDoS protection
+- Proxy: enable the orange icon, which enables Cloudflare's CDN and DDoS protection

 - Name: